-From the introduction of the railways in the state more than 160 years after the first train rolled out from Mumbai to Thane to grand plans of building the Trans-Arunachal Highway, Arunachal Pradesh in India’s remote north-eastern region today sits at the cusp of imminent socio-economic change.
+From the introduction of the railways in the state more than 160 years after the first train rolled out from Mumbai to Thane to grand plans of building the Trans-Arunachal Highway, Arunachal Pradesh in India’s remote north-eastern region today sits on the cusp of imminent socio-economic change.

 Home to a myriad group of tribes speaking various Tibeto-Burman languages and tracing their origins from separate sources, Arunachal Pradesh is an anthropologist’s dream destination.
 From Buddhist tribes to practitioners of animist faiths across the length and breadth of the state and to followers of new gods, the state is changing as we speak.

 With growing changes to the socio-economic landscape of the state, come changes in the aspirations of people and what they want to achieve with their lives.
 Good education and an honest job that pays the bills are no longer enough as people begin to dream big and look beyond the mundane to secure their dreams.
-Agriculture that sustained families for generations are no longer seen as lucrative means of income-generation as newer opportunities await for this primarily tribal state.
-The government of the day too is daring people to dream big and now a variety of loans for small and medium size businesses have become more accessible for a wider demographic.
+Agriculture that sustained families for generations is no longer seen as lucrative means of income-generation as newer opportunities await for this primarily tribal state.
+The government of the day too, is daring people to dream big and now a variety of loans for small and medium size businesses have become more accessible to a wider demographic.
 Despite what lays ahead, the path to prosperity is still a long way out.